vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/03/228_upanIya_tu.md

 +++

-The remaining water he should gently pour near the balls; and with collected mind he should smell those halls in the order in which they were offered.—(218).
+Having gently brought up all this, he shall, with collected mind and pure, serve it,—describing all its qualities.—(228)